facebookexperimental/MIRAI/README.md

 The touch command (which needs to reference a real file in your project) forces Cargo to re-run rustc and to not assume that it's cached error messages are still correct.

-This will likely produce a lot of warnings, which you can then fix by adding annotations using this [crate](https://crates.io/crates/mirai-annotations).
-Keep running cargo build as above until there are no more warnings.
+This will likely produce a lot of warnings, which you can then fix by adding annotations declared in this [crate](https://crates.io/crates/mirai-annotations).
+Keep re-touching and running cargo build as above until there are no more warnings.

 At this stage your code will be better documented and more readable.
 Perhaps you'll also have found and fixed a few bugs.